MixinNetwork/supergroup.mixin.one/README.md

 ## Prepare

 1. copy `config.tpl.yaml` to `config.yaml`
-2. Replace configurations in `config.go`, we use PostgreSQL as our database.
+2. Replace configurations in `config.yaml`, we use PostgreSQL as our database.
 3. `cd web` and exec `npm install`
 4. copy `env.dev.tpl.sh` to `env.dev.sh` and copy `env.prod.tpl.sh` to `env.prod.sh`
 5. Replace all fields in `env.dev.sh` and `env.prod.sh`